iredmail/docs/en_US/upgrade/0-upgrade.iredmail.1.6.1-1.6.3.md

       SHA-1 hash for the integrity of exchanged messages.
     - TLS 1.1 was deprecated in March 2021.

+!!! warning

+    - Do not apply this on CentOS 7, because TLSv1 is still required by Roundcube.
+Please upgrade CentOS to at least CentOS Stream 8 or Rocky Linux 8, or AlmaLinux 8.

 Run shell commands below as root user to disable TLSv1 and TLSv1.1 for SMTP service:

 ```